kimfrie/datafold-docs/docs/deployment_testing/dbt/dbt_cloud.md

 pagination_next: deployment_testing/data_apps
 ---
 :::info
-You will need a dbt **Team** account or higher to access the dbt Cloud API that Datfold uses to connect the accounts.
+You will need a dbt **Team** account or higher to access the dbt Cloud API that Datafold uses to connect the accounts.
 :::

 <!-- ### Connect your accounts using a token